 Iman Habibi, D.M.A.
-(Michigan), is an award-winning composer and pianist, and a founding member of the piano duo ensemble, Piano Pinnacle.
+(University of Michigan), is an Iranian-Canadian composer and pianist, and a founding member of the piano duo ensemble, Piano Pinnacle.

-Hailed as “a giant in talent” (the Penticton Herald) Iman has collaborated with noted ensembles and performers such as The Vancouver Symphony Orchestra, Winnipeg Symphony Orchestra, Dearborn Symphony Orchestra, The Prince George Symphony Orchestra, Vancouver Philharmonic Orchestra, Ann Arbor Camerata, musica intima, The Standing Wave Ensemble, The Aventa Ensemble, The Calidore String Quartet, JACK Quartet, The Emily Carr String Quartet, The Vancouver Bach Choir, DaCapo Chamber Choir, Dexter Community Orchestra, Jonah Kim (cellist), Jane Coop (pianist), Simone Osborne (soprano), Peter McGillivray (baritone), Carla Huhtanen and Jane Long (soprano), and Kimberly Barber (mezzo-soprano), among many others.
+Hailed as “a giant in talent” (the Penticton Herald) Iman has been commissioned by The Philadelphia Orchestra, The Orchestra of St. Luke's, Prince George Symphony Orchestra and The Gabriela Lena Frank Creative Academy of Music, and has collaborated with noted ensembles and performers such as The Vancouver Symphony Orchestra, Winnipeg Symphony Orchestra, Dearborn Symphony Orchestra, Vancouver Philharmonic Orchestra, Ann Arbor Camerata, musica intima, The Standing Wave Ensemble, The Aventa Ensemble, The Calidore String Quartet, JACK Quartet, The Chiara Quartet, Del Sol String Quartet, The Emily Carr String Quartet, The Vancouver Bach Choir, DaCapo Chamber Choir, conductors Bramwell Tovey, Jerry Blackstone, Eugene Rogers, Leonard Enns, Marta McCarthy, Leslie Dala, Anthony Elliott, Bruce Pullan, pianist Jane Coop, and soprano Simone Osborne among many others.

-Dr. Habibi’s music and performances are heard regularly across the world, in cities such as New York, London, Paris, Oslo, Bucharest, Toronto, Tehran, Nashville, Ottawa, and Vancouver.
-His Music has been programmed by The Marilyn Horne Foundation (New York), The Canadian Opera Company (Toronto), Tapestry New Opera (Toronto), New York Festival of Song, Vox Novus (New York), Atlantic Music Festival (Maine), the BCScene Festival (Ottawa), and the Powell Street Festival (Vancouver), among others.
+Dr. Habibi’s music and performances have been programmed by The Marilyn Horne Foundation (New York), The Canadian Opera Company (Toronto), Tapestry New Opera (Toronto), New York Festival of Song, Vox Novus (New York), Atlantic Music Festival (Maine), the BCScene Festival (Ottawa), and the Powell Street Festival (Vancouver), among others.

 He has received numerous awards including First Prize at the SOCAN Foundation’s Awards for Young Audio Visual Composers for two consecutive years (2011-2012), The International Composers’ Award at the Esoterics’ POLYPHONOS (2012), The Vancouver Mayor’s Arts Awards for Emerging Artist in Music (2011), Brehm Prize in Choral Music (2016), as well as numerous grants from the Canada Council for the Arts, and BC Arts Council.
 He also received second prize at the 2008 Vancouver Bach Choir’s national Competition for Large Choir Works for his work “Erroneous Kudos,” and first prize for his work “Black Riders” at the 2009 Guelph Chamber Choir’s national competition.
 His music and interviews are broadcast regularly and have been heard on CBC radio one, CBC radio two (Canada), NPR, South Carolina Public Radio, and WQXR (United States).